-The most thorough stakeholder map in the world can’t fix a process where the decision space was never clearly defined — it just sends well-resourced outreach in the wrong direction
+The most thorough stakeholder map in the world cannot fix a process where the decision space was never clearly defined — it just sends well-resourced outreach in the wrong direction.

 Stakeholder mapping done well is one of the most valuable steps in the engagement sequence.
 Stakeholder mapping done out of order is one of the most common sources of wasted effort, broken promises, and communities who eventually stop showing up.